Dro-g/germline_dev_Droophila/README.md

 **overview**

-These ImageJ macros measure intensity/area in the germplasm or the primordial germ cells (PGC) of the _Drosophila melanogaster_ embryo.
+These ImageJ macros measure the intensity per area in the germplasm or the primordial germ cells (PGC) of the _Drosophila melanogaster_ embryo.

-Using stage1-2 macros, you can measure automatically.
-Using stage4-16 macros, you can set an ROI (region of interest) of a PGC based on the PGC marker stating semi-automatically.
+Using stage1-2 macros, you can measure it automatically.
+Using stage4-16 macros, you can create an ROI (region of interest) of a PGC based on the PGC marker staning semi-automatically.

 These macros were designed with z-stack and 4 Ch merge images when I observe whole embryos and take pictures of germplasm or PGC using a confocal microscope.
 Ch number 1 is DAPI, 2 is DIC, 3 is images of what you want to measure and 4 is Vasa staining (germplasm or PGC marker).
 If you use these macros, please modify the macros to suit your images.